styfle/Basic-Wars/readme.md

 Custom Maps
 ------------
 If you are innovative and decide to make a custom map, all you have to do is open your favorite text editor and start typing.
-The format looks like this
+The format looks like this (Oasis map):

 ```
 EEEEEEEEEEEEEEEEEEEEEEEEE